robshlee/jekyll-now/_posts/2018-01-09-my_coding_story.md

 After a year in the company, I felt like my growth started to stagnate and I needed a bigger challenge.
 I thought some type of leadership role would be good accelerator for my career.

 ## Chapter 3: Amazon.com
 After leaving SPS Commerce I joined Amazon in 2015 as a frontline operations manager at its fulfillment center in North California.
-Because the site used mostly excel type dashboarding and tools, I picked up VBA.
-I helped automate a lot of the manual data querying off web tools.
+Because the site used mostly excel type dashboarding and tools, I picked up VBA to help automate a lot of the manual data pulling.

-8 months later, I transitioned into a process engineering role where I continued to use VBA to automate and create excel reporting tools and also used SQL to create ETL queries.
+8 months later, I transitioned into a process engineering role where I continued to use VBA to automate and create excel reporting and also used SQL to create ETL queries and jobs.

-"My boss created a SQL database that used VBA and SQL to pull data from different databases and web portals to store historical data for analysis.
+My boss created a SQL database that used VBA and SQL to pull data from different databases and web portals to store historical data for analysis.
 At the time I was the most knowledgable in SQL at the site so he transitioned ownership of the database to me.
 This was my first exposure to database management and because I never received formal training on db management it was a rough and bumpy road.
 I eventually caught footing and was able to insert new data and create additional views that were needed.

 In 2016 I was felt limited with performing certain tasks like web scraping because my professional coding knowledge was limited to SQL and VBA.
 I heard Python was a good first coding language to pick up so I started researching more into how I could utilize it to make my tasks more efficient.